to-the-sun/amanuensis-analysis/analysis/librosa_parity_report.md

 # Librosa Parity Report: C vs. Python Audio Analysis

-This document serves as a technical log and roadmap for achieving 100% (minimum 99%) numerical parity between the C-based `cumulative_transience.c` analysis engine and the reference Python implementation using `librosa` and `scipy`.
+This document serves as a technical log and roadmap for achieving 100% numerical parity between the C-based `cumulative_transience.c` analysis engine and the reference Python implementation using `librosa` and `scipy`.

 ## Current Status
 As of the current session, the C implementation has been refactored to include: